Tutorial Courses and Independent Research

 The department may or may not choose to open these courses to non-majors.
 You should try to protect new and popular instructors from taking on a burdensome load of tutorial courses in addition to their regular teaching duties.
 Some departments have established a limit on the number of tutorial courses that an instructor may teach in a year.
 Members of the departmental faculty will need to be reminded from time to time about the nature and requirements of these courses.
 Finally, you should review the descriptions of such courses in the YCPS to be certain that the requirements and standards of the tutorial course are clearly specified.

-The DUS, or his or her departmental designee, must give approval for a student to enroll in any independent research or tutorial course in the department.
+DUSes, or their departmental designees, must give approval for a student to enroll in any independent research or tutorial course in the department.
 In certain circumstances, permission is also required from the Committee on Honors and Academic Standing.
 A student must petition the committee, with the support of the instructor and the DUS, to enroll in more than one such course credit in any single term before the senior year or in more than two such course credits in any single term during the senior year.
 Such permission is also required for a student to enroll in more than three such course credits in the first six terms of enrollment.
 In the petition the student must give sound academic reasons for exceeding these limits.
-The chair of the Committee on Honors and Academic Standing is Dean Mark J. Schenker.
+The chair of the Committee on Honors and Academic Standing is Dean Mark J. Schenker; students petition the Committee through their residential college dean's office.

 If a department does not have a tutorial course, students may apply to the Committee on Honors and Academic Standing for a Special Term Course in order to undertake individual work for credit with a member of the department’s faculty (see Special Term Courses).